alokm/defi-wallet/user-facing.md

 * users can easily and securely swap between any two assets in a trusted and completely decentralized way using atomic swaps
 * users have the easiest gateway to the decentralized universe bridging main-chains and side chains, stablecoins and NFTs or other dapps.
 * **more benefit statements** - see [User Persona](https://github.com/alokm/defi-wallet/blob/main/Backend.md#user-persona-model)
- - new users can ..
- - experienced users can ..
- - casual users can ..
- - power users can ..

 ### 2. Save your seed